merenlab/anvio/anvio/docs/programs/anvi-report-inversions.md

-This program allows you to find genomic inversions using short-read mapping information.
+This program allows you to find genomic inversions using metagenomic read recruitment results, and their activity patterns across samples.

 An inversion is typically carried out by an invertase.
 This enzyme recognizes a pair of inverted repeat (IR), which are a special case of palindromic sequence where the repeats are facing inward on different DNA strand.
 The IRs are distant from each other and the invertase will invert the DNA fragment between the IRs.

-In brief, anvi'o leverages paired-read orientation to locate regions of interest in a set of contigs.
-It screens for IRs whithin these regions, and uses short-reads to confirm which IRs corrrespond to real inversions.
-Eventually, anvi'o can compute the inversion activity: the relative proportion of an inversion's orientation in each sample.
+In brief, anvi'o leverages paired-read orientation (through the `--fetch-filter` mechanism in %(anvi-profile)s explained below) to locate regions of interest in a set of contigs.
+It screens for IRs whithin regions that are enriched in read pairs that are enriched in forward/forward or reverse/reverse orientations, and uses short-reads to confirm which IRs corrrespond to real inversions.
+Anvi'o can also compute the 'inversion activity', i.e., the relative proportion of each orientation of an inversion in each sample.

-### Anvi'o's philosophy to find inversions
+### Anvi'o philosophy to find inversions

-Much like a T-Rex, anvi'o's vision rely on movement and it cannot see an inversion if it does not move, or in this case, invert.
+Much like a T-Rex, the vision of anvi'o rely on movement and it cannot see an inversion if it does not move, or in this case, invert.
 So let's start with what you cannot do with this command: you cannot find inversions in a set of contigs alone.

 To find an inversion, you need to have short-reads from at least one sample.
-If there is even a small fraction of a microbial population that have an inverted sequence compare to your contigs of reference, then anvi-report-inversions is for you!
+If there is even a small fraction of the members of a microbial population have an inverted sequence, then %(anvi-report-inversions)s will very likely find it for you!

-### Prerequistes to run this program
+### Before you run this program

 Anvi'o is able to locate inversion using the paired-end read orientation.
 Regular paired-end reads are facing inward with a FWD/REV orientation, but when an inversion happens, some reads will be mapping in the opposite orientation regarding the reference.
 As a consequence, some paired-end reads will have the same orientation: FWD/FWD or REV/REV.